malekbs/UP/README.md

 # UP : Universal Predicition Package

-a package that provides universal method for surrogate models: A package with extensible options and various UP-based algorithms for optimization, refienment and inversion.
+UP is a package that provides universal method for surrogate models: A package with extensible options and various UP-based algorithms for optimization, refienment and inversion.